-- We have a meeting or a discussion over the telephone to decide what you would like help with.
+- We meet in person, on Zoom or on the phone, to decide what you would like help with.
 This could be anything from grammar or style, to organising and presenting information or writing tweets.

 - We agree a plan which sets out what you want to work on, how we will communicate and how often, and when we aim to finish.
 It is important to have a timetable and clear objectives.

 - I give you feedback on samples of your work and suggest how they might be rewritten.
-This can be done in person or on Zoom in sessions usually lasting an hour, or over the telephone or by email.
+Again, this can be done in person, on Zoom or over the telephone in sessions usually lasting an hour, or by email.